 Substance Use Disorders

-- Community members understand the prevalence and harmful effects of alcohol and drugs and work to address them.
+- Community members understand the prevalence and harmful effects of alcohol and drugs on young people and work to address them.

 - Resources for substance use disorders prevention, treatment, and recovery are readily available.